 While desalination and wastewater reuse technologies have advanced in important ways, investments in further developing these technologies is necessary, as they will become increasingly important as urban populations increase and water demand grows.
-Science should develop technologies adopted for environmental and economic conditions.

 There are seemingly an unending number of ICT innovations and AI-related technologies impacting efficient and effective use of water resources.
-Many related issues such as timely disaster forecasting, the use of cubesats (nanosatellites), groundwater governance, evidence based planning, conflict resolution and trust building, real-time monitoring, and effective decision support systems, optimizing the use of resources and time, will all benefit from new technologies.
+Many related issues such as timely disaster forecasting, the use of cubesats (nano-satellites), groundwater governance, evidence based planning, conflict resolution and trust building, real-time monitoring, and effective decision support systems, optimizing the use of resources and time, will all benefit from new technologies.
+The inclusion of sensors to personal mobile devices and the "Internet of things" (IoT) enables us to develop and implement a new generation of observation, data-acquisition, and data-distribution networks globally.
+Hundreds, thousands or even millions of inexpensive small sensors will be deployed and connected along with personal mobile devices and IoT.